Wust-Sat/obc-system/README.md

-# Infrastructure
+# OBC System

 This project contains Ansible playbooks for configuration of On-board Computer operating system.

-The OBC will be equipped with a Raspberry Pi Compute Module 4 and will run on Ubuntu 24.10.
+The OBC will be equipped with a Raspberry Pi Compute Module 4 and will run on Ubuntu Server 24.4.5 LTS.

 ## Setup Ansible